MitchForest/snapbet/.pm/epics/epic-2/sprint-02.01-welcome-oauth-flow.md

 ### What Was Implemented
 Successfully implemented the complete welcome and OAuth flow infrastructure:
-- Created a polished welcome screen with SnapFade branding
+- Created a polished welcome screen with SnapBet branding
 - Built reusable OAuth button component with provider-specific styling
 - Implemented full-screen loading overlay for auth operations
 - Created error message utility for user-friendly error display